learningequality/kolibri/docs/coding_style_guides.rst

 JavaScript
 ----------

-For JavaScript, follow the `Google JavaScript Style Guide`_:
+Changes to JavaScript code should conform to the `Google JavaScript Style Guide`_ and the following guidelines:

 - **Indentation**: 2 spaces for indentation.
 - **Naming**: Use camelCase for variables and PascalCase for classes.